Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 website can either be built from scratch, or, in our case, from pre-defined components and frames created in Figma.

+## Requirements

+* Figma account
+* TeleportHQ

+> **Note**: Licenses are provided for both tools if you are a Sage employee.
+For Figma, log in with
+> your Sage email.
+For TeleportHQ, submit a [Jira ticket to Sage IT] to request team membership
+> (tag Jake Albrecht for approval).
+>
+> Otherwise, you are allowed up to 3 Figma files and 3 projects when using the basic (free) plans
+> in Figma and TeleportHQ, respectively.

 ## Getting started

 1. Download the [TeleportHQ plug-in] in Figma (this step is only needed once).